Vitor Belfort Retires After ‘UFC 212’ Because ‘His Body Is Not The Same Anymore’

 One of the most popular mixed martial arts (MMA) fighters currently signed to the Ultimate Fighting Championship (UFC), Vitor Belfort, will retire after competing at UFC 212: Aldo vs. Holloway.
 The reason “The Phenom” gave for retiring is that “his body is not the same anymore.”

+Belfort himself confirmed that he would have his last fight at UFC 212 during the post-fight interview at UFC Fight Night: Belfort vs. Gastelum (also known as UFC Fight Night 106).

 “Yes [Answering the question if he will retire after his next fight].
 But training for five-round fights is too much for the body.
-I was in great shape, but he connected some good strikes and it was his night.”
+I was in great shape, but he connected some good strikes and it was his night.

 Related Reports by The Inquisitr